jundalisay/spblist/content/en/research/sarkar/idea/chapter-03b.md

 **Any increase in the number of sense perceptions does not affect the total intensity of perception.
 It remains constant in a mathematical manner.**
 - If the solid can transmit the 5 fundamental perceptions of sound, touch, form, taste and smell with equal intensity, it does not mean that each and every perception of this solid quantum-perception <!-- tanmátra --> will have the same intensity of sound waves transmitted by the aethereal body.*

-{{< n n="This is embodied in our Law of Conservation of Idea" >}}
+{{< n n="This is embodied in our Law of Conservation of Idea.
+Basically everything has an aethereal version.
+The physicalized versions of it have less intensity than the original aethereal version.
+For example, the aether version has intensity 5.
+Its spatial version is 4.
+Its radiant tejas version is 3 and so on.
+Therefore the soul of a baby is 5.
+As a physical baby, it is 1.
+As it grows through spacetime from baby to old age is 4 (even across its past and future lives).
+The 4 has that 1 as physicality or matter.
+The main confusion is that physical perceptions are the most striking to us, while aethereal perceptions are usually invisible, when from the oversouls's perspective, the opposite is true" >}}

 The aethereal body has the singular characteristic of transmitting sound waves.
 - These sound waves have the collective intensity of all the 5 quantum-perceptions <!-- tanmátras --> transmitted by the solid body having the multilateral sensory functions.*

-{{< n n="This means that an aethereal version of a solid object gives out the perceptions of that object via sound, just as its physical version gives out its perceptions as touch, sight, smell." >}}
+{{< n n="This means that an aethereal version of a solid object gives out the perceptions of that object as aethereal sound, just as its physical version gives out its perceptions as touch, sight, smell.
+It folows that physical sound is the physical version of aethereal sound or vibration" >}}

 <!-- idea-object gives out the perceptions via sound just as its physical object gives out its perceptions as touch, sight,   -->